How to Install R Programming Language on Ubuntu

 remove.packages("dplyr")

-Overall, this straightforward approach ensures that you can effectively manage your system's packages, keeping only those necessary for your work.
+This straightforward approach gives you complete control over your installed packages, keeping only those necessary for your current work.

 Manage System-Wide R Packages with r2u (CRAN-Apt)

 The default CRAN repository provides R packages as source code that compiles locally when you run install.packages().
-For workflows requiring hundreds of packages - like tidyverse, Bioconductor, or machine learning stacks - compilation takes hours and occasionally fails when system dependencies are missing.
-Fortunately, the r2u project solves this by prebuilding CRAN packages as Ubuntu binaries with automatic dependency resolution through APT.
+For workflows requiring hundreds of packages (tidyverse, Bioconductor, or machine learning stacks), compilation takes hours and occasionally fails when system dependencies are missing.
+Install R first using the CRAN repository or source build, then enable r2u to pull prebuilt CRAN packages as Ubuntu binaries with automatic dependency resolution through APT.

 Add the r2u Binary Repository (.sources)